defold/extension-fbinstant/README.md

 ## 2. Preparing index.html

+Configure your `game.project` HTML5 section according to the [manual](https://defold.com/manuals/html5/).

 ### 2.1 Report loading progress
 Facebook Instant Games can show the progress while the game is loaded.
 It is quite easy to set this up for a Defold game.
 All that is required is to override the Progress.updateProgress() function and pass along the value to the Instant Games API (this is done for you [in the default index.html](https://github.com/defold/extension-fbinstant/blob/master/fbinstant/index.html#L68-L71) provided with this extension):